frmwrk123/frmwrk123.github.io/_posts/2016-12-21-israel-palestine-solution.markdown

 if the people in the occupied area are treated worse than the citizens of the occupying country.
 Now take the same behaviour but this time it's not a dictatorship but a liberal democracy doing it.
 Would you criticize them in the same way?
-You might say Yes no but you won't.
+You might say Yes but you won't.
 The reason is that you value a liberal democracy with a ground positive value while the dictatorship has a ground negative value before considering anything else.
 Therefore - in plain English - a democracy has to behave more illegaly and/or has to be fucked up more, before